Dmytro-Hladkykh/Big-Data-Labs/Project_Hive/README.md

    This will start Hadoop services, Hive Server, and the PostgreSQL-backed Hive Metastore.

-4. Execute the submit.sh script to set up HDFS and run Hive queries:
+3. Execute the submit.sh script to set up HDFS and run Hive queries:

    ```bash
    ./submit.sh
    ```

-5. Explore the results by connecting to the Hive Server or viewing HDFS data.
+4. Explore the results.

 ## Hive Queries